Jon-Audi/Jaxi-Taxi/README.md

 If things aren't working as expected, follow these steps in order.

+### Problem: My code changes don't seem to be applying.
+The app might be running an old, cached version.
+The setup script now clears this cache automatically, but if you update the code manually, you might need to do it yourself.
+1. **Force a Clean Build:** On your Pi, navigate to the `jaxi-taxi` directory and run `rm -rf .next` to delete the cache.
+Then restart the app with `sudo systemctl restart jaxi-taxi.service`.
+2. **Verify File Contents:** Make sure your changes were actually saved.
+You can view the contents of a file directly in the terminal.
+For example, to check the AI logic, run: `cat /home/jon/jaxi-taxi/src/ai/flows/audio-analysis-flow.ts`.
+The output should match the latest version of the code.

 ### Problem: Background is black, no video is playing.
 1.  **File Name:** Make sure your video file is named exactly `background.mp4` and is located in the `jaxi-taxi/public/videos/` directory.
 Linux is case-sensitive!
 2.  **File Format:** Some `.mp4` files use codecs that the Pi's browser can't play.
 Try re-encoding the video or using a different, known-good `.mp4` file to test.
 3.  **Kiosk Mode:** Ensure you have rebooted the Pi after running the `setup.sh` script.
 The kiosk mode flags are essential for autoplay.

-### Problem: Lights are not responding.
+### Problem: Lights are not responding or are stuck on one pattern.
+This is the most common issue and requires checking two things: the Pi's logs and the WLED device's status.

+1.  **Check Pi Logs (Jaxi Taxi App):**
+    *   On your Raspberry Pi, run `sudo journalctl -u jaxi-taxi.service -f`.
+This command shows the live logs of your application.
+    *   When a song starts, you should see messages like this:
+        ```
+        [Flow] AI suggested lighting: { primaryColor: '#...', secondaryColor: '#...', ... }
+        [Flow Debug] AI effect name (lowercase): "strobe"
+        [Flow Debug] Mapped WLED Effect ID: 106
+        [Flow] Sending command to WLED at http://...
+        [Flow] WLED Payload: {"on":true,"bri":...,"seg":[{"fx":106,...}]}
+        [Flow] Successfully sent command to WLED.
+        ```
+    *   **If you see `fx:5`**, it means the effect mapping failed and it's defaulting to "Random Colors".
+Ensure your `audio-analysis-flow.ts` file is up to date by re-running the setup script.
+    *   **If you see a `FetchError` or `Failed to send command`**, it means the Pi cannot reach the WLED device.
+Continue to the next step.

-1.  **Check WLED Manually:** Can you control your lights from the WLED web interface on your phone or computer?
+2.  **Check WLED Manually:**
+    *   Can you control your lights from the WLED web interface on your phone or computer?
 If not, the problem is with your WLED setup (WiFi, wiring, or LED preferences).
-2.  **Check Pi Logs:** On your Raspberry Pi, run `sudo journalctl -u jaxi-taxi.service -f`.
-This command shows the live logs of your application.
-When a song plays, you should see messages like:
-    *   `[Flow] Sending command to WLED at http://...`
-    *   `[Flow] WLED Payload: {"on":true,"bri":...}`
-    *   `[Flow] Successfully sent command to WLED.`
+    *   In the WLED interface, go to **Info**.
+Does the `Signal Strength` look okay?
+Is the `Uptime` what you expect?

-3.  **Verify the IP Address:** Double-check that the IP address in your `/home/jon/jaxi-taxi/.env` file is the correct one for your WLED device and includes the `http://` prefix.
+3.  **Verify the IP Address:**
+    *   Double-check that the IP address in your `/home/jon/jaxi-taxi/.env` file is the correct one for your WLED device and includes the `http://` prefix.

-4.  **Check Network Connectivity:** On the Raspberry Pi, try to `ping 192.168.1.123` (using your WLED IP and without the `http://`).
+4.  **Check Network Connectivity:**
+    *   On the Raspberry Pi, try to `ping 192.168.X.X` (using your WLED IP and *without* the `http://`).
 If you get a response, the devices can see each other on the network.
 If not, there is a network issue (e.g., they are on different WiFi networks or a firewall is blocking them).